 You can also learn about space exploration in this museum and potentially meet some astronauts.

 Located to the east of El Paso, Guadalupe Mountains National Park is one of the most adventurous places to visit in Texas.

-Right in the middle of the Chihuahuan desert terrain, Guadalupe Mountains National park looks a little intimidating at first.
+In the middle of the Chihuahuan desert terrain, Guadalupe Mountains National Park initially looks intimidating.
 Who will want to spend their day in the middle of an aggressive-looking, barren land?

-But Guadalupe Mountains National Park is home to a variety of wildlife and unique-looking terrain.
-It also has some serene water-bodies, you can spend your days alongside.
+However, Guadalupe Mountains National Park is home to various wildlife and unique-looking terrain.
+It also has some serene water bodies you can spend your days alongside.

 This park has the four highest peaks of Texas within it.

-If you fancy hiking, then this park will seem like heaven to you.
+If you fancy hiking, this park will seem like heaven.
 This place has some of the best hiking trails.

 4. Natural Bridge Caverns